-1. About This Document
+1 About This Document

-This guide describes the Chargeback process and how GPS supports chargeback management.
+This guide describes the payments dispute management process and how GPS supports chargeback management.
 It also describes the new Case Filing process to raise any pre-arbitration or arbitration requests to Mastercard.

 Document Scope

 This guide describes chargebacks as processed and handled via GPS, and Case Filing.